 • Supported play groups for mums and young children

 • Daily informal drop-in centre for mums in the community to have a place to connect

 Jesuit Social Services has fostered partnerships with local organisations and people in order to build long-term services sensitive to genuine local needs.
 Local and state government support has covered one-off infrastructure improvements.
 Businesses have provided financial support for the provision of equipment and skills, churches and organisations for volunteers and program support.
 Willmot Public School and local residents are providing connection to the most vulnerable women and children.

 The Loreto Sisters and Jesuits are providing skilled staff on a pro bono basis.

 What is Lenity Australia’s involvement?

-Lenity Australia’s ongoing support to the Jesuit Social Services is to fund for the next three years the Willmot Family Support Program.
+Lenity Australia’s supports the Willmot Family Support Program.
 This program has the potential to enhance the lives of hundred of families, women and children, and turn a sense of hopelessness to hope.

 Women and children are the single most vulnerable group coping with multiple layers of disadvantage with issues such as domestic violence, limited access to healthy food and clothing, transport to health services, budgeting and basic living skills.
 Willmot faces what is known as structural disadvantage - through no fault of the residents, there are very limited services most of us take for granted.
 Due to being isolated there are no local medical or legal services and very limited access to fresh food.
 Local organisations have been working for years to remedy these challenges yet struggle from the lack of resources and facilities.